Looking at purchasing VPS (Virtual Private Server) Cloud Hosting vs a Cloud Server? Unsure which type is best for you?

 Advantages of VMware Private Cloud

 VMware Private Cloud offers total system control and increased security through dedicated hardware and physical infrastructure that’s used exclusively by the company that owns it.

 With the Private Cloud at Liquid Web, you receive the same monthly bill, which helps with budget allocation and decreased infrastructure spending.

 Because you have complete control over your private cloud, it is much easier to reallocate resources and get your cloud to perform specifically according to requirements that you and your team need.

 Disadvantages of VMware Private Cloud hosting

-VMware Private Cloud is a solution for companies and businesses that have outgrown traditional dedicated servers and need maximum uptime and scalability, making it more expensive than traditional infrastructure.
+VMware Private Cloud is a solution for companies and businesses that have outgrown both VPS and traditional dedicated servers and need maximum uptime and scalability.

 VPS Hosting, Cloud Dedicated Hosting, and VMware Private Cloud are all cloud solutions that can help growing SMBs, each with their distinct advantages and disadvantages.
-Reflect on not only your current demands but predicted growth over the next few years when making your choice on your next cloud hosting solution.
+When comparing VPS vs purchasing a cloud server, reflect on not only your current demands but predicted growth over the next few years.

 Need Help Choosing Your Next Managed Host?
 Download our 20-Point Managed Hosting Provider Checklist.